SlingFin SplitWing UL Shelter Review

 The Good

-The Weight: The SlingFin SplitWing is a truly ultralight shelter.
+The SlingFin SplitWing is a truly ultralight shelter.
 Not only does it pack down incredibly small, but it has a trail weight of just 21 oz / 595 g.
 Want to use just the tarp?
 You’re looking at 7.9 oz / 224 g plus the weight of your stakes (minimum six).
 Just the mesh body?
 11.2 oz / 318 g plus stakes.
 Adding the vestibule to the body plus tarp?
 Tack on 1.9 oz / 54 g.
 And if you add the optional poles (if you aren’t using trekking poles), they’ll only add 3.9 oz / 110 g (or 4.6 oz / 131 g for an adjustable pole).
 Adding six DAC stakes (the minimum number of stakes needed to pitch) will raise the weight another 2.4 oz / 68 g.
 That’s a lot of numbers, so here’s a chart.
+Too much information?
+Just know that if you’re lowing for one of the lowest-weight shelters available, the SpligWing has you covered.

-The Responsiveness: SlingFin is a small company that takes pride in the products it makes.
+SlingFin is a small company based in Berkeley, California, that takes pride in the products it makes.
 The SlingFin SplitWing has been around for a while now and one of the biggest complaints (evident in the reviews on SlingFin’s site) has been the lack of a bathtub floor.
 So what did SlingFin do?
 They added a bathtub floor.
-The folks at SlingFin aren’t just out to make a buck (evident by the awesomely-competitive $335 price tag of the SplitWing) and take their customers and their feedback seriously.
+The folks at SlingFin aren’t just out to make a buck (evidenced by the awesomely competitive $335 price tag of the SplitWing) and take their customers and their feedback seriously.

 The Okay